getbase/base/readme.md

 npm install --save @getbase/getbase
 ```

-Once you have Base installed, you can then build on top of it by including your own styles or add the ready made modules provided by Base:
+Once you have Base installed, you can then build on top of it by including your own styles or add the ready made packages provided by Base:

 ### Import via CSS file:
   ```html